 Video subtitling is an intensive challenge in distilling complex ideas into a few words.
 The translator must render the spoken word into an accurate, easy-to-comprehend package for the audience.
 And, don’t forget the rule of thumb for subtitling: two lines of text per sequence, and each one should not exceed 42 characters, including spaces.
 Sound tricky?
 Our experts have elevated these mental gymnastics into an artform.

 Samples of Our Work

-In the following example, the Canadian Virtual Hospice wanted to increase the national reach of its popular video “A Story About Care,” which had gone viral online in English.
+In the following sample, the Canadian Virtual Hospice wanted to increase the reach of their popular video “A Story About Care,” which had gone viral online in English.
 For the French version of their website, they had us provide subtitles which were then burned onto the video.
 Here’s the result:

 If you would like to see additional samples or learn more about our video subtitling services, please contact us.